Sinbiose-Reefs/ReefSYN_data/README.md

 ### 2.3.1.8 Dataset VIII: Rio Grande do Norte monitoring/time series

-Data collected by Guilherme Longo and Natália Roos in Rio Grande do Norte, based on fishes and benthos collected in the same spatial unit.
+Data collected by Guilherme Longo and Natália C Roos in Rio Grande do Norte, based on fishes and benthos collected in the same spatial unit.
 A transect of 20x2m was used to record fishes, they also deployed 10 photo quadrats to register benthic organisms.
 Data have been collected yearly